 Facebook may restrict your ability to use Message Tag if you send promotional content, or use Message Tags outside their intended purposes.
 In our experience, Facebook will provide a warning first before restricting Message Tag usage.

-As far as we know, there are 4 levels of sanctions imposed by Facebook:
+As far as we know, there are five levels of sanctions imposed by Facebook:

 - 1-day ban